Table of Contents

 Even after going the extra mile in making repairs and advertising on a rental property website, the landlord may still be required to show that they have signed a new professional lease with a prospective tenant.

-Just like with any other lease, the landlord/tenant relationship is one that should benefit both parties, meaning the landlord may reject a would-be tenant if they are found to be unsuitable, for example, if their credit scores are poor.
+Just like with any other lease, the landlord/tenant relationship should benefit both parties, meaning the landlord may reject a would-be tenant if they are found unsuitable, for example, if their credit scores are poor.

-There is also no reason to assume that the landlord must assist the tenant in terms of the provision of resources to make paying rentals easier.
+There is also no reason to assume that the landlord must assist the tenant in providing resources to make paying rentals easier.

 What if you need extra cash and your only option is to sell your rental property?
-Maybe a great offer comes along that is too good to resist; what happens to the landlord/tenant lease?
-These are some of the issues that an experienced attorney, such as Michael Ehline, can assist landlords with a judgment or settlement.
+Maybe a great offer is too good to resist; what happens to the landlord/tenant lease?
+These are some issues that an experienced attorney, such as Michael Ehline, can assist landlords with a judgment or settlement.

 We recommend the following:

-Whether your tenant breaks the lease agreement, or you find yourself having to make mitigation efforts after your property is suddenly vacated, there are a lot of services that a qualified attorney can assist you with.
+Whether your tenant breaks the lease agreement or you have to make mitigation efforts after your property is suddenly vacated, there are a lot of services that a qualified attorney can assist you with.